Polly Bemis: Personal life

 In late October 1922, Charlie Bemis died.
 He had been ill in the last several years, reportedly due to a lung ailment (probably tuberculosis).

-Klinkhammer and Shepp rebuilt a new home for Bemis in the same spot as the one that burned down, with the understanding that they would inherit this from her in exchange for their labor and for looking after her in her old age.
+Klinkhammer and Shepp rebuilt a new home for Polly on the same spot as the one that had burned down, with the understanding that they would inherit this from her in exchange for their labor and for looking after her in her old age.
 During construction, she moved to Warren.
 While on a trip to Boise, Idaho, she stayed at the Idanha hotel and saw her first movie, rode her first streetcar, and had her first elevator ride.
-Bemis gave the photo of herself in her wedding dress to a young schoolgirl, Gay Carrey, who boarded with her during the academic year during this time.
+Polly gave the photo of herself in her wedding dress to a young schoolgirl, Gay Carrey, who boarded with her during the academic year during this time.
 In 1924 she moved back to the now completed cabin on Salmon River.

-On August 4, 1933, Shepp came to visit Bemis and found her lying on the ground, incoherent and incapacitated following what may have been a stroke.
+On August 4, 1933, Shepp came to visit Polly and found her lying on the ground, incoherent and incapacitated following what may have been a stroke.
 On August 6 she was taken to Grangeville, Idaho, where she stayed in the Idaho Valley Hospital for three months.
 Loquacious during her hospitalization, she spoke about many details of her life, and on November 5 a lengthy newspaper article was published about her.

-On November 6, 1933, Bemis died of myocarditis in Grangeville, Idaho at the age of 80.
-Two days later, Bemis was buried in Grangeville, Idaho.
+On November 6, 1933, Polly died of myocarditis in Grangeville, Idaho at the age of 80.
+Two days later, Polly was buried in Grangeville, Idaho.